Chapter 13 : The World Cup

 Despite her annoyance about not being able to attend the World Cup, Romilda enjoyed her fortnight’s holiday.
 Cornelius took her to see the stadium where the final would take place and introduced her to Ludo Bagman, the head of the Department of Magical Games and Sports.

-Theoretically, he had ultimate responsibility for organising the World Cup, but Ludo could be surprisingly relaxed about important issues, so Cornelius felt that the responsibility for this, like everything else it seemed, rested on his own shoulders.
+Theoretically, Ludo had ultimate responsibility for organising the World Cup, but hecould be surprisingly relaxed about important issues, so Cornelius felt that the responsibility for this, like everything else it seemed, rested on his own shoulders.

 Ludo appeared more interested in making bets as to who was likely to win than he was in the actual organisation.
 When Cornelius had confronted him with this, he had simply smiled.